gvwilson/thirdbit/fiction/madica/index.md

 "I don't know," Madica replied, "But---"

-Before she could finish her sentence, the first light reappeared, only this time it wasn't going *zzzZZZing!* It was going *zzz...* *zzz...*
-*zzz...* and wobbling from side to side, and it was headed straight for them!
+Before she could finish her sentence, the first light reappeared, only this time it wasn't going *zzzZZZing!* It was going *zzz…* *zzz…* *zzz…* and wobbling from side to side, and it was headed straight for them!

 Madica and Laurellen jumped out of the snowbox just in time. *Whump!*